ericabxy/opend6/docs/_attributes/Coordination.md

 alternate_names:
 - Aim
 - Dexterity
-category: core
+categories:
-order: 1
+- System Book
-source: System Book
+- Core
 ---

 > Coordination represents a character's ability to perform feats that require manual dexterity or hand-eye cooperation, i.e., fine motor skills.
 Such tasks include firing a bow or gun, picking a lock, and throwing a grenade.